Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Experiments and Analysis

-\textbf{Quantitative Error Trends Across Multiple Random Initial Conditions.} To characterize error growth over the prediction horizon, we repeat the multi-step rollout procedure across 20 randomly sampled initial conditions.
-Averaging over initializations reduces case-specific variability and reveals a consistent trend: RMSE increases algebraically with rollout length, as shown on a log--log scale in Figure~\ref{fig:multi-step-error}.
+\textbf{Quantitative Multi-Step Error Growth.} To characterize error growth over the prediction horizon, we repeat the multi-step rollout procedure for the Allen--Cahn equation across 20 randomly sampled initial conditions.
+Averaging over initializations reveals a consistent algebraic increase in RMSE with rollout length, as shown on a log–log scale in Figure~\ref{fig:multi-step-error}.
 This resembles global error accumulation in classical finite-difference solvers operating under stable discretizations, where local truncation errors compound in a controlled manner over time.
 Crucially, none of the models exhibit divergent or unstable behavior across the 10-step horizon; error growth remains bounded.
+Moreover, a comparison with naive autoregressive models further shows that the extrapolation behavior exhibited by LLMs cannot be attributed to simple continuation methods (see Appendix \ref{subsubsec:appendix-rollout-baselines}).
 These findings underscore the capacity of LLMs to continue PDE dynamics via ICL across diverse initial conditions, sustaining coherent predictions over extended horizons---a fundamentally nontrivial task given only in-context information, without prompting or access to governing equations.
+Similar error-growth trends are observed for the wave equation and other PDEs, as detailed in Appendix~\ref{subsec:appendix-other-pdes}.